siennashen-code/photobooth/README.md

 I really appreciated the promise/async/await feature of javascript, because I needed it to properly time when each line for the camera code needed to be executed.
 The camera had to take photos after the countdown, so I had the camera await for a countdown to run through.

-I did struggle a lot with formatting elements on the photobooth app.
-Elements behave differently depending on their positioning mode (fixed, absolute, etc.), and each mode will have a different affect on the element depending on the positioning of its parent containers.
-And when you draw things onto a canvas, you need to use the canvases own, internal grid system rather than the grid of the entire page.
-So I had to do a lot of conversions and often got lost in properly formatting things.
-It took me days just to get the stickers to follow the mouse correctly and be drawn onto the photostrip at the correct location :-(

 ### Resources I used ###
 For my programming language research, I used:
 - [MDN javascript guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)